Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Application of interest: Storm Surge

 We primarily focus on peak storm surges at $N=9,284$ spatial locations in the Cape Coral subregion of the study area, since Cape Coral is a study region in the FEMA Region IV's mission.
 Section~\ref{sec: nodes} of the Supplementary Material gives a brief description of coastal flood study and shows the full mesh of ADCIRC and the selected spatial locations.
 To design the experiment, we select 50 unique combinations of storm parameters $(\Delta P, R_p, V_f, \theta, B)$ based on the maximin Latin hypercube design (LHD) in the input domain $[30, 70]\times [16, 39] \times [3, 10] \times [15, 75] \times [0.9, 1.4]$.
 This parameter range corresponds to a core region of major surge hazards of interest in the FEMA coastal study \citep{FEMA2017}.
 For each combination of these 5 storm parameters, the landfall location $\Ell$ is repeated with one $R_p$ spacing along the coastline in Cape Coral.
 For each of the 5 storm parameters, the initial position of landfall location is randomly chosen, meaning that no two storms make landfall at the same location, and the number of landfalls for each of the 50 parameter combinations varies, with a higher number of smaller storms; this reflects the smaller spatial scale of storm surge for smaller storms, which necessitates higher sampling to capture the more localized response.
 The meteorological forcing in both the ADCIRC simulator and the ADCIRC + SWAN simulator is produced by a single group (Oceanweather, Inc.) using the work in \cite{Cardone2009}.
+The full simulation can be found from the Coastal Flood Modeling Database - Southwest Florida \citep{Asher2022}.